mybatis/mybatis-dynamic-sql/src/site/markdown/docs/spring.md

 MyBatis3 is a higher level abstraction over JDBC than Spring JDBC templates.
 While most functions in the library will work with Spring, there are some functions that do not work:

 1. Spring JDBC templates do not have anything equivalent to a type handler in MyBatis3.
 Therefore it is best to use data types that can be automatically understood by Spring
-1. The multiple row insert statement *will not* render properly for Spring.
-However, batch inserts *will* render properly for Spring

 ## Executing Select Statements
 The Spring Named Parameter JDBC template expects an SQL statement with parameter markers in the Spring format, and a set of matched parameters.
 MyBatis Dynamic SQL will generate both.
 The parameters returned from the generated SQL statement can be wrapped in a Spring `MapSqlParameterSource`.
 Spring also expects you to provide a row mapper for creating the returned objects.
 The following code shows a complete example: